ItMightBe001/CooperativeDelivery/README.md

 # Cooperative Delivery

-This project provides the main code for the IEEE ICDE 2024 Second Round submission 1548 entitled *Cooperative Air-Ground Instant Delivery by UAVs and Crowdsourced Taxis*.
+This project provides the main code for the IEEE ICDE 2024 Second Round Submission 1548 entitled *Cooperative Air-Ground Instant Delivery by UAVs and Crowdsourced Taxis*.
 ***

 **Highlighted Features**